ABDULKARIM-BOUTA/CRM/README.md

 # CRMatic

-a Customer Relationship Management system designed to streamline clients and agents management.
-Built using Python and Django, it offers a platform for businesses to manage their customer interactions effectively.
+Designed and developed a Customer Relationship Management (CRM) system using Python and Django to streamline client and agent management, enabling businesses to manage customer interactions more efficiently.

 # Features